-The case is aluminium and this helps the sleekness of it.
-There are a few variants of materials and bands depending on your colour preference.
-Although if you want something fancy, check out the Vivomove Luxe for higher-quality materials like rose gold, titanium and real gold.
+The case is aluminum and this helps the sleekness of it.
+There are a few variants of materials and bands depending on your color preference.
+Although if you want something fancy, check out the Vivomove Luxe for higher-quality materials like rose gold, titanium, and real gold.

 Truth be told, there’s a touchscreen.
 At the top and bottom of the face there are AMOLED displays for your selected data.
 They’re so subtle that you have to look hard to even distinguish them from the traditional face.

 By moving your wrist to your face you’ll wake the screen to see the data fields.
 You’ve got the option to totally turn this off, keep it on during activity or simply, always-on.

 With the displays on you’re able to swipe and see all the features on offer from the Style.
 This is where you remember you’re dealing with Garmin and they’re exceptional at what they do.
 The Style offers the typical Garmin tracking suite.
 Usual data like calories burned, the number of floors you’ve climbed, steps taken and your heart rate.
 Smart features such as notification delivery can be connected for Android and iPhone users.

 Anyone who’s had a Garmin before might be pleased to see you still get Auto Goal; a feature that learns about your activity and sets a goal to challenge you.

 You can monitor your sleep, body battery, stress level, water consumption and VO2 Max.
 Metrics that you don’t get as standard anywhere else and make being part of the Garmin ecosystem worthwhile.